 Before collecting data related to specific types of research with human subjects, all students, faculty, project supervisors, and other staff members must obtain approval from the BGU Institutional Review Board (IRB) when required by the guidelines established in Federal regulations § 45 CFR 46 and described in the BGU Institutional Review Board Policy and Procedure Manual (available on the BGU website).
 Engaging in research with human subjects without IRB approval when required has serious ethical implications and violates university and Federal policies.
 Some categories of research that will probably require approval of the IRB include the following:

 - 1. Research involving interaction with children - 2.
 Research involving prisoners - 3.
 Research that involves deception or withholding of information from subjects - 4.
-Research that involves intense physical exercise - 5.
-Research that may cause emotional distress or discomfort greater that what would be expected in daily life https://bgu.edu/students/student-resources/handbooks-catalogs
+Research that involves intense physical exercise https://bgu.edu/students/student-resources/handbooks-catalogs